-During 2015 the Ministry of Housing, Communities and Local Government (MHCLG) issued guidance on LGPS asset pooling (LGPS: Investment Reform Criteria and Guidance), which sets out how the government expected funds to establish asset pooling arrangements.
-In January 2019, the MHCLG issued a consultation and draft guidance on asset pooling within the LGPS, setting out changes to the pooling framework.
+During 2015 the Department for Levelling Up, Housing and Communities (DLUHC) issued guidance on LGPS asset pooling (LGPS: Investment Reform Criteria and Guidance), which sets out how the government expected funds to establish asset pooling arrangements.
+In January 2019, the DLUHC issued a consultation and draft guidance on asset pooling within the LGPS, setting out changes to the pooling framework.
 This guidance will set out the requirements on administering authorities, replacing previous guidance, and build on previous ministerial communications and guidance on investment strategies.